Virginia DWR is again offering a chance to hunt bull elk in the Elk Management Zone of Virginia for the upcoming hunting season.Apply Now!

 Another potential pathway that an individual could receive a special elk hunting license in future years is through the Department’s Landowner License Program.
 This program is specifically designed to create public access and opportunities for elk hunting to the general public on private property within the EMZ.
-Through participation in this program, a landowner has the ability to obtain a special elk hunting license in the future; however, that opportunity will take several years and no special elk hunting licenses will be available through this program for the 2022–2023 season.
-More information on both programs will be posted to the DWR website in the coming months.
+Through participation in this program, a landowner has the ability to obtain a special elk hunting license in the future; however, that opportunity will take several years and no special elk hunting licenses will be available through this program for the 2023–2024 season.

 DWR is not aware of any local guides or outfitters in the EMZ.
-While it is possible that elk guides or outfitters may spring up prior to the start of the 2022 elk hunt in the EMZ, hunters should be prepared to handle all aspects of the hunt independently or plan to bring assistants to help in the process.
+Local partners may provide assistance to hunters in the field, however, hunters should be prepared to handle all aspects of the hunt independently or plan to bring assistants to help in the process.
 Remember: Packing out an elk can be an arduous task!
 An adult bull elk may weigh 400+ pounds after field-dressing.
 If boned-out, an adult bull elk will still yield 175+ pounds of meat to pack out, not including the head, skin, and antlers.